 Oh how the world changed

 What didn’t change, I still love food.
 And beer, and wine, and more food, and great food products, and, and, and, well I think you get the picture.
 For five years or so, I went a little bonkers and freelanced for the Salt Lake Tribune, preaching the good word about food as a restaurant critic.
 I’ve also randomly done similar tasks for other local publications such as Visit Salt Lake and Utah Stories to name just two.

 High quality coverage of the food and beverage scene in Salt Lake City is rapidly dwindling.
 Print media is now on its last legs; you’re as likely to find a wire piece chili recipe or article on fast food hamburgers than you are something about local, amazing food.
 I want to make sure that the rapidly evolving food scene is covered accurately and intelligently.
 I don’t want to write about fast food hamburgers.
 Do you want to read about them?
 Side note: I don’t mind eating hamburgers of any description.

-You’re not wrong, and for the past decade I’ve ran Gastronomic SLC with a limited budget and lots of goodwill.
+You’re not wrong, and for most of the past decade I’ve ran Gastronomic SLC with a limited budget and lots of goodwill.
 Over the most recent years I’ve been able to make a modest income off of the site by working with local businesses who I respect and trust.
 That in turn has helped me invest into better software, equipment and advertising platforms to improve the site and reach more people.

 I want to build on that.
 I want to raise the bar.
 I want to be able to pay quality writers, and produce even more content to keep you upto date with everything happening in the food and beverage scene here in Utah.